1. Take multiple photos and/or screenshots of the item.

-- If there is no mention of the origin or creator, you can follow these steps:
+3. If there is no mention of the origin or creator, you can follow the steps below.

 - Did they receive permission to use these designs?